antonioortegajr/Funafuti-Brass-Quail-/docs/notes/intro.md

 unofficial slack channel called idxdev.
 If you are on slack and want in, let me know via any of the methods I just mentioned.

+Last year was our first run at this.
+We had no idea what to expect.
+It all turned out really great and we learned a lot about this partner network of developers.
+After that there was no way we were not going to do this again.

+ Thanks to everyone that came last year and showed us how cool this event really was.

 So last year part of the feedback we got was more code and features.
-So that is what we are doing today.
+That is what we are doing today.
 I can't tell you how happy I was to hear our partners so interested in the technologies we use everyday as IDX developers.
 I like to nerd out on this stuff too.